 Net clogging can occur in highly eutrophic (productive) lakes when a thin layer of plankton, accumulates at the inner surface of the net.
-This blocks water from going into the net water and leads to under sampling.
-If clogging occurs, first try reducing the depth of the tow and if needed increase the number of tows to reach the minimum of 1,000L filtered per site.
-The depth of the tow can be adjusted to the secchi depth reading (see section 6 for instructions on taking seechi depth).
-The actual depths and number of tows should be adjusted depending on the sample site (site depth, location, stratification etc.) to reach the required minimum of 1,000L filtered per sample site.
+This blocks water from going through the net and leads to under sampling.
+If clogging occurs, first try reducing the depth of the tow and if needed increase the number of tows to reach the minimum of 1,000 L filtered per site.